 Additionally, clicking close to one of the above boundaries will automatically snap the click to the exact point of that boundary, moving the cursor position to the boundary.

-mouse pointer.
-When the clip reaches the right-hand boundary of the second clip in the track above, a vertical yellow Snap Guide line appears through all the tracks, showing the position of the snap boundary.
+The clip A1 is being dragged with the mouse.
+When it reaches the boundary, a vertical yellow Snap Guide line appears through all the tracks, showing the position of the snap boundary.
 Once this Snap Guide is visible we can release the mouse and the dragged clip will be perfectly aligned with the one above:

-the boundary of that clip.
-In the image, we clicked to snap the cursor to the left edge of the third clip in the "Host" track, then dragged the selection until it snapped to exactly the right edge of the third clip in the "Guest" track.
+In the image, we selected the a portion of the background music from exactly where Q3 started to exactly where A3 ended.
 We now see two yellow vertical lines corresponding to the boundaries we are snapping to, again extending through all tracks in the project.

 |Snap Guides are distinct from the Snap-To checkbox in Selection Toolbar which snaps selection edges (or the cursor) to a chosen unit of time.